genome3po/COMP490P2/README.md

 2. test.html is my first try of writing an html.
 3. index.html works as the home page.
 4. testRedirect.html is another html that shows a different page.
 This will be used to check if a link on the home page is working properly.
+5. design.css controls the overall colors, font design, text size on the .html using the .css